andgarci/aws-account-wc/README.md

 terraform plan # Optional, to show how the resources are going to be deployed terraform apply
 ```

-## Application Installation
+---
+You may look at the code in case you want to change regions or specific configurations related to your custom play.
+---

-At this point you have your infrastructure ready for the next phase.
+At this point, you have your infrastructure ready for the next phase.
 Our next step to install the application is to have our application GitHub repository connection in AWS.

 All the resources will be ready, but the GitHub connection.